argoproj/applicationset/docs/Generators.md

     └── values.yaml
 ```

 This reposistory contains two directories, one for each of the workloads to deploy:

 - an Argo Workflow controller kustomization YAML file
 - a Prometheus Operator Helm chart

-We can then deploy both workloads, using this example:
+We can deploy both workloads, using this example:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet